newcomb-luke/kOS-KASM/README.md

 #### Windows

-#### Full Toolchain

-The release files labeled "full" contain KASM as well as KLinker and KDump.
-These are the recommended way of installing KASM.

-#### Standalone Version

-The standalone version can be used if you have previously installed KLinker or KDump separately.
+If you have previously installed KLinker and KDump "standalone" through their own installers, when running the Windows installer, deselect KDump and KLinker from the "features" menu.

 * Download the .msi file from Releases on the right
 * Run the installer